 o Are provided to outpatients;

 o Are provided by a facility that is not part of a hospital but is organized and operated to provide medical care to outpatients.
-It may be a group of physicians who share space, services of support staff, etc., for mutual convenience .
+It may be a group of physicians who share space, services of support staff, etc., for mutual convenience only.
 They are considered physicians for reporting purposes, rather than a clinic, even though they practice under the name of clinic; and

 A-4 Rev. 79